apache/celix/documents/development/README.md

 - Limit functions to a single responsibility or purpose, following the Single Responsibility Principle (SRP).
 - Keep functions short and focused, aiming for a length of fewer than 50 lines.
 - Ensure const correctness.
+- For C functions with a lot of different parameters, consider using an options struct.
+  - An options struct combined with a EMPTY_OPTIONS macro can be used to provide default values and a such options struct can be updated backwards compatible.
+  - An options struct ensure that a lot of parameters can be configured, but also direct set on creation.
+- For C++ functions with a lot of different parameters, consider using a builder pattern.
+  - A builder pattern can be updated backwards compatible.
+  - A builder pattern ensure that a lot of parameters can be configured, but also direct set on construction.

 ## Error Handling and Logging

 - For C++, throw an exception when an error occurs.